Ever since he laced up his first pair of skates, Winnipeg Jets prospect Jansen Harkins’ always knew where to go when in need of some hockey wisdom.

 Fresh off the plane from Prince George, Harkins joined the Moose on April 7th to play the team’s final four regular season games.
 This wasn’t Harkins’ first kick at the can at the AHL level as the North Vancouver native had suited up for six games with the club a year prior.
 Harkins didn’t look out of place when he played his last ATO with the Moose, he even chipped in offensively with three points in six games.
 But this time around for the Moose, Harkins didn’t just fit the cliche of “bigger, faster, stronger,” Harkins looked like a much more complete player.

 While skating on the left wing alongside AHL veterans Patrice Cormier and J.C Lipon, Harkins recorded four points in as many games.
 While Harkins played a large chunk of WHL days down the middle, the North Vancouver native is capable of playing either of the three forward positions, which comes in handy when you play for Moose Head Coach Pascal Vincent.
 Throughout the Moose’s season, Vincent had tried to add different tools to players toolboxes by playing players in all sorts of positions and with Harkins’ already used to playing all three positions—He was one step ahead of the game.

-Over Harkins’ two AHL stints, he’s played in a vareity of different roles, including some time on both the power play and the team’s penalty kill.
-Harkins’ is a hockey swiss-army-knife of sorts, posessing not only the ability to score, but the ability to play mulitple positions and be relied on in all situations.
+Over Harkins’ two AHL stints, he’s played in a variety of different roles, including some time on both the power play and the team’s penalty kill.
+Harkins’ is a hockey swiss-army-knife of sorts, possessing not only the ability to score but the ability to play multiple positions and be relied on in all situations.
 This ability doesn’t come naturally to every player, no matter how much skill a player has.